vlayer-xyz/vlayer/README.md

 - **host** - runs ProofDb, which proxies queries to ProviderDb.
 In turn, ProviderDb forwards the call to Ethereum RPC provider.
 Finally, ProofDb stores information about what proofs will need to be generated for the guest.
 - **guest** - runs WrapStateDb, which proxies calls to StateDb.
   - StateDb consists of state passed from the host and has only the content required to be used by deterministic execution of solidity code in guest.
-Data in the StateDb is stored as sparse Ethereum Merkle Patricia Tries, hence access to accounts and storage serves as veryfication of state and storage proofs.
+Data in the StateDb is stored as sparse Ethereum Merkle Patricia Tries, hence access to accounts and storage serves as verification of state and storage proofs.
   -  WrapStateDb is an [adapter](https://en.wikipedia.org/wiki/Adapter_pattern) for StateDb that implements Database trait.
-It additionally do caching of accounts, for quering storage, so that account is only fetched once for multiple storage queries.
+It additionally do caching of accounts, for querying storage, so that account is only fetched once for multiple storage queries.

 ```mermaid
 classDiagram